utkarshv1997/utkarshv1997.github.io/_pages/achievements.md

 <big> KVPY (Kishore Vaigyanik Protsahan Yojana) - fellowship - 2014</big>

 * Awarded the KVPY fellowship by the Indian Institute of Science, Bangalore, India.

+<big> Winner - AppDynamics company-wide Hackathon, 2020 </big>

+* Along with my teammate, I developed a new idea for an application monitoring solution for GoLang applications that later culminated into a research project.
+We got awarded the best solution in the Customer solution domain.

 <big> Member, Association of Computing Machinery, BITS-Pilani chapter </big>